AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 # Introduction

+This repository provides you source code to train a deep convolutional neuron network ResNet50 based on a dataset from The IEEE Information Forensics and Security Technical Committee (IFS-TC) challenge to classify fake and pristine images.

+The dataset used for training model is phase1 training dataset which can be downloaded from this link: http://ifc.recod.ic.unicamp.br/fc.website/index.py?sec=5

+Our main focus is to:
+1- Preprocess the data in order to have an effective training with mimimum amount of time and an acceptable accuracy.
+2- Train a network using transfer learning technique to accelerate the process of getting an acceptable accuracy.

+The trained model was bases on ResNet50 pre-trained model, and has reached an accuracy of 95.61%, you can check the python notebook "Training_model.ipynb" if you would like to investigate the possibility of increasing the accuracy.

-This repository provides you source code to train a deep convolutional neuron network on **Kaggle's Dog & Cat** dataset.
-We're not focus on choosing the best CNN network, we just design a network which gives acceptable accuracy.
-The trained model is then used by a Flask application which allows user to upload an image of dog or cat and have the model predict the image's label.
-If you want more details on how the model was trained and the flask app was developed, please visit https://www.mvmanh.com/machine-learning/huan-luyen-mo-hinh-deep-learning-de-phan-loai-anh-va-trien-khai-su-dung-trong-thuc-te.html.
+After training the model, it can be used by a Flask application which allows user to upload an image (Fake or Pristine) and have the model predict the image's label.
+If you would like to know more about how the web app based on Flask was developed you can refer to the following link: https://www.mvmanh.com/machine-learning/huan-luyen-mo-hinh-deep-learning-de-phan-loai-anh-va-trien-khai-su-dung-trong-thuc-te.html.

-We use Keras, an easy-to-use deep learning framework which builds on top of tensorflow to build and train the model.
+We use Keras training our deep learning networking, an high-level deep learning library that offers a developer-friendly a deep learning framework which is built on top of tensorflow library.

 # How to use

-We got an accuracy of 86% after finishing the training process.
-If you need a higer accuracy, you could adjust the network achitectures and training parameters.
-Required dependencies: *tensorflow*, *keras*, *numpy* and *python*.
-Use this command to start trainning:

-    python cat-dog-classification.py
+1- For Data Preprocessing and Training please refer to the jupyter notebook.

+2- For Deploying the app:
-After finishing the training process, put the model (*****_dog-cat-final-model.h5_*****) in *****_static_***** folder of Flask app and run the following commands to start the app:å
+Once you have the saved mode, please move it *****_static_***** folder of Flask app and run the following commands to start the app:å

     export FLASK_APP=app.py
     python -m flask run